jeanettepayne/makeup_selector_cli_project/makeup_selector/README.md

 # MakeupSelector

 The Makeup Selector CLI app is designed to provide easy access to a wide array of cosmetics to allow you to find new products to try.
-First, you can select a makeup category (blush, eyeshadow, etc.), then you can filter that item by entering a brand, selecting top rated products, or choosing a price range category.
-You can then see that specific product's description.
+First, you can select a makeup category (blush, eyeshadow, etc.), which will return a list of that category's products, with product name, brand, and price.
+From that list you can select a product for which you'd like a full description.
+Exit if you're satisfied, or go back through to find another product!

 ## Installation